htvekov/openHASP-Sonos-media-player/README.md

 -   GS-T3E / WT32-SC01 (plus) / Sunton ESP32-48S035 / Sunton ESP32-8048S050 / Sunton ESP32-8048S070 or similar devices **with** PSram
 	- Configuration can dynamically handle **both** multiple 320x480, 480x480 or 480x800 resolution displays
 	- Even devices with different resolutions can be mixed and matched, as configuration now is fully dynamic

+### Description:
 With this openHASP Sonos plate configuration, you’ll be able to control single or grouped Sonos speakers from multiple openHASP plates.
 Plates just have to share identical object mapping (page/object number).

 Approach was to make this setup as dynamic as possible.
 The original design with a designated hardcoded master speaker has now been abandoned and replaced with a fully dynamic group speaker configuration.
 Now it's possible to change both master- and slave speakers and jump between all active groups or single speakers by changing the Master Speaker.
+By design, all plates will always display the same chosen speaker group.

-I also wanted to keep mqtt chatter to a minimum and have mainly used mqtt group topics and not entities for boths triggers and actions.
-Hence the config is primarily done as automations and not solely as Custom Component configuration.
-As config is quite elaborate, a multi plate Custom Component configuration for eg. five plates would also have filled more than 4000 lines !
+I also wanted to keep mqtt 'chatter' to a minimum and have mainly used mqtt group topics and not entities for boths triggers and actions.
+Hence the configuration logic is entirely done as automations and not as Custom Component configuration.
+As configuration is quite elaborate, a multi plate Custom Component configuration for eg. five plates would also have exceeded more than 4000 lines  !

-This configuration will only control all speakers volume as a global group.
+This configuration only allows control of all speakers volume as a global group.
 So no individual volume setting is possible from plates.
 Joining new slave speakers to the group, will also set new speakers volume to match master speakers volume - before it’s joined.

-Config template will split all Sonos Favourites in two groups, but will need a little help from you to determine what belongs to which group.
-All ‘non sources’ (playlists, songs, podcasts etc. from eg. Spotify) should be renamed (in the Sonos app or via web interface) and prefixed with an asterix ‘*’ (No extra spaces, just an asterix)
+Configuration templates will split all Sonos Favourites in two groups, but will need a little help from you to determine what belongs to which group.
+All ‘non sources’ (playlists, songs, podcasts etc. from e.g. Spotify) should be renamed and prefixed with an asteriks ‘*’ (No extra spaces, just an asteriks).
+Renaming is easily done directly in the Sonos app or via Sonos web interface.

 Sources (radio stations) unfortunately doesn’t follow any strict rules on how to present media meta data.
 So some radio stations will unfortunately appear on plate with artist/title mixed up.
 Source in Sonos Favourites can be renamed and suffixed with a ‘|’ pipe symbol (No extra spaces, just a pipe symbol).
 Templates in config will seek out this pipe symbol and swap title/artist on plate display.
 Symbol will also be hidden in dropdown list, pop-up info etc.
 Special fix for handling danish national radio stations is hardcoded in templates: